kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/cluster-class/change-clusterclass.md

   is applied to the KCP template in ClusterClass.

-- User should expect the Cluster topology to change consistently irrespective of how the change has been implemented inside the ClusterClass; in other words, if you change a template field "in place", if you rotate the template referenced in the ClusterClass by pointing to a new template with the same field changed, or if you change the same field via a patch, the effects on the Cluster are the same.
+- User should expect the Cluster topology to change consistently irrespective of how the change has been implemented inside the ClusterClass or applied to the ClusterClass.

-- Users should expect the Cluster topology to change consistently irrespective of how the change has been applied to the ClusterClass.
 In other words, if you change a template field "in place", or if you  rotate the template referenced in the ClusterClass by pointing to a new template with the same field changed, or if you change the same field via a patch, the effects on the Cluster are the same.

 See [reference](#reference) for more details.